sorinboia/hugo-nginx-experience-aws-ac2.0/content/020_terraform/_index.md

 pre = "<b>2. </b>"
 +++

-Deploy NGINX infrastructure using Terraform

-We will start by using Terraform to deploy the initial infrastructure which includes the Amazon Elastic Kubernetes Service and the EC2 instance for the Nginx Controller.
+In UDF a startup script will automatically deploy the EKS cluster and the Nginx Controller.